-There are 21 variables in the HCUP Hospital Market Structure File.
+There are 22 variables in the HCUP Hospital Market Structure File.
 The following list summarizes the variables (and their respective labels) included in this file.

-Variable Label HOSPID HCUP hospital identification number COUNTY_HHI HHI in market defined by county COUNTY_N N of hospitals in market defined by county HSA_HHI HHI in market defined by HSA HSA_N N of hospitals in market defined by HSA MSA_HHI HHI in market defined by MSA MSA_N N of hospitals in market defined by MSA FIXEDRADIUS_HHI HHI in market defined by 15-mile radius FIXEDRADIUS_N N of hospitals in market defined by 15-mile radius PATFLOW_HHI HHI in market defined by patient flow PATFLOW_75PCT N N of hospitals in market defined by patient flow (75%) PATFLOW_90PCT N N of hospitals in market defined by patient flow (90%) PATFLOW_95PCT_N N of hospitals in market defined by patient flow (95%) RADIUS_75PCT_HHI HHI in market defined by variable radius (75%) RADIUS_75PCT_N N of hospitals in market defined by variable radius (75%) RADIUS_90PCT_HHI HHI in market defined by variable radius (90%) RADIUS_90PCT N N of hospitals in market defined by variable radius (90%) NIS Hospital is in NIS (1 = in NIS; 0 = not present) Hospital is in Central Distributor SID (1 = in SID; 0 = not CD_SID present) STATE Hospital state postal code YEAR Year for linking to HCUP records
+Variable Label HOSPID HCUP hospital identification number COUNTY_HHI HHI in market defined by county COUNTY_N N of hospitals in market defined by county HSA_HHI HHI in market defined by HSA HSA_N N of hospitals in market defined by HSA MSA_HHI HHI in market defined by MSA MSA_N N of hospitals in market defined by MSA FIXEDRADIUS_HHI HHI in market defined by 15-mile radius FIXEDRADIUS_N N of hospitals in market defined by 15-mile radius PATFLOW_HHI HHI in market defined by patient flow PATFLOW_75PCT N N of hospitals in market defined by patient flow (75%) PATFLOW_90PCT N N of hospitals in market defined by patient flow (90%) PATFLOW_95PCT_N N of hospitals in market defined by patient flow (95%) RADIUS_75PCT_HHI HHI in market defined by variable radius (75%) RADIUS_75PCT_N N of hospitals in market defined by variable radius (75%) RADIUS_90PCT_HHI HHI in market defined by variable radius (90%) RADIUS_90PCT N N of hospitals in market defined by variable radius (90%) NIS Hospital is in NIS (1 = in NIS; 0 = not present) KID Hospital is in KID (1 = in KID; 0 = not present) Hospital is in Central Distributor SID (1 = in SID; 0 = not CD_SID present) STATE Hospital state postal code YEAR Year for linking to HCUP records